Overview

 Students who successfully complete the paper will:

-- Be able to critically analyse the child welfare decision-making environment, recognising the legal, ethical, social, cultural and political dimensions shaping the parameters of decision making in the Aotearoa New Zealand context.
-This includes the influence of colonisation and disparities for Māori.
+- Be able to critically analyse the child welfare decision-making environment, recognising the legal, ethical, social, cultural and political dimensions shaping decision-making.
+This includes the influence of colonisation, disparities for Māori, and Treaty-based approaches to child protection.

-- Understand the individual drivers of decision making, including values and beliefs, cultural differences, cognitive processes (including biases), and the interpretive and dialogic nature of decision making
+- Be able to critically examine the individual drivers of decision making, including values and beliefs, cultural differences, cognitive processes (including biases), and the interpretive nature of decision making.

-- Be able to describe differing approaches to, and processes of, decision making in the child welfare environment.
-Approaches include actuarial/predictive, professional discretion, safety-oriented, Kaupapa Māori and relationship-based practice approaches.
-Processes include participatory practice with children and whānau, and culturally diverse decision-making processes.
+- Be able to apply participatory practice approaches with children and whānau, and culturally diverse decision-making processes.